-I'm a PhD student and teacher in the Department of Philosophy, Logic and Scientific Method at the London School of Economics.
 I am interested in what it takes to have and exercise abilities, and in how the abilities that agents have and believe they have affect their opportunities, aspirations and choices.

 'Ability's Two Dimensions of Robustness' (2022).
 Proceedings of the Aristotelian Society, https://doi.org/10.1093/arisoc/aoac002

 I individuate two dimensions along which abilities can be robust.
 Dimension I distinguishes the successful exercise of abilities, which requires local control, from cases of lucky success.
 Dimension II concerns the global availability of relevant acts, which ensures that an agent has the option to perform some act across a variety of scenarios.
 I show how this framework resolves a point of tension in the literature regarding the strength of the robustness required for ability and explain how it provides insight in the relation between ability possession and exercise.